orxaicom/Sefaria-Container-Unofficial/README.md

 ## TODO
 * [ ] See whether we can delete these: /data/db/journal /data/db/diagnostic.data
+* [ ] Examine ways to make the image smaller (Use alpine instead of debian, Multi-stage builds) and reduce the Dev Containers start-up time
 * [ ] Use `npm run watch-client` and `npm run watch` in [.devcontainer](https://github.com/orxaicom/Sefaria-Project/blob/master/.devcontainer/postCreate.sh)
       and test whether changing code results in change in the preview, realtime.